Rehabilitation for brain injury

 It used to be the case that doctors would tell patients that whatever recovery will take place is going to happen within the first 12 months.
 It is true that the largest and quickest improvements tend to take place within the first year, and that improvements after the first year will be slower, and less noticeable.
 However, it is now understood that the brain continues to recover many years into the future.

 Over a year after a brain injury, patients may reach a ‘plateau’ where they do not show significant signs of any further improvement.
 Unfortunately, because dramatic and noticeable improvements are usually made over the first year, when the first plateau is reached there is a tendency for this to cause people to become demoralised.

-Recovery from a brain injury occurs in quick bursts involving 'in-between periods' of little to no change.
-It is sometimes the case that the person will get worse, taking one step back, before improving by taking two steps forward.
+Recovery from a brain injury occurs in quick bursts involving ‘in-between periods’ of little to no change.
+It is sometimes the case that the person will get worse, before improving by taking one step back and two steps forward.